neilg63/dynamic-token/README.md

 - By contrast, dynamic tokens can restrict access to a select group of clients with non-reusable tokens without the need for a handshake.
 If user-specific authentication is required, embedded UUIDs can be used for a second database-driven authorisation step.

 ### Obfuscation rather than one-way encyrption
-As base-64 encoding is very common, it would be possible to decode a dynamic token and through brute force guess which parts may be API token, possibly by comparing two dynamic  tokens a a few seconds apart.
-However, potential hackers would still need to guess how to decode the timestamp and identify random control characters.
+As base-64 encoding is very common, it would be possible to decode a dynamic token and through brute force guess which parts may be API token by comparing two dynamic tokens.
+However, potential hackers would still need to guess how to decode and reassemble the timestamp and exclude random control characters.

-Here a token is generated at one second intervals:

 ### Customisation Options